 In Southern Italy, a red pesto is made from sun-dried tomatoes, chillies, olive oil, parmesan cheese and basil.
 Because of the extra acidity, it is much more stable against oxidation.

 The recipe for pesto can be generalised to other herbs, for example, from chervil or lemon balm are quite extravagant pesti.
-I have heard of an Indian one made from coriander leaves.
+Coriander Pesto is good.
 In Germany, a Green Sauce is made in similar fashion from a mixture of 7 herbs.

 |3 cups basil leaves||4 cloves garlic||3 Tblspn pine nuts|